serialc/whisper_transcribe/VE_tips.md

     . ./venv_name/bin/activate

+or:

+    source venv_name/bin/activate

 You should see a change in your shell name (to the left of your $).

+**Sanity check**, try the following:

+    (venve_name) $ which python3

+Should show something like:

+    /home/username/.. ../venv_name/bin/python3

+Not:

+    /usr/bin/python3

 Now that it's active you can update pip: